About the Author

 Psychospiritual Education

-Soulfully inspired, a series of serendipitous encounters gently steered Inda's life toward a direct path and away from others.
+Soulfully inspired, a series of serendipitous encounters gently steered Inda's life toward this path and away from others.
 And she feels honored to have studied and earned certifications in:

 To compliment and add value to her practice, she has also studied and/or earned licensures and certifications in diverse modalities that include healthy lifestyle coaching, nutrition, somatic-informed pilates, natural and medical skin & touch therapies, and permaculture.